1987 Maryland train collision: Investigation, charges and conviction

 Amtrak AEM-7 903, seen near Washington, DC in December 1980.
 Unit 903 was the lead engine of Amtrak train 94's consist, and was one of the Amtrak locomotives destroyed by the accident.

 Gates and Cromwell initially denied smoking cannabis.
-However, they later tested positive for the substance.
+Nonetheless, they later tested positive for the substance.
 A National Transportation Safety Board (NTSB) investigation revealed that had Gates slowed down at the signals as required, he would have stopped in time.
 It also determined that Gates and Cromwell's cannabis use was the "probable cause" of the accident.
 Gates and Cromwell were immediately suspended by Conrail pending an internal investigation, but resigned rather than face certain termination.

 Gates was eventually charged with manslaughter by locomotive; under Maryland law a locomotive is considered a motor vehicle.
 Prosecutors cut a deal with Cromwell in which he agreed to testify against Gates in return for immunity.
 Gates was sentenced to five years in state prison and one year's probation, and was later sentenced to an additional three years on federal charges of lying to the NTSB.
 Gates' history of DWI (driving while intoxicated) convictions as well as his admission that the crew had been using cannabis while on duty led for a call to certify locomotive engineers as to their qualifications and history.

 Toxicology tests on the Amtrak engineer's body returned negative.
 In a 3-2 decision, the NTSB report stated that the speed of train #94 at the time the brakes were applied, between 120 and 125 mph, was an unauthorized excessive speed, since the maximum for an Amtrak train carrying Heritage cars was 105 mph.
 The excessive speed was determined to have been a contributing factor to the amount of damage to both trains at the point of impact.
 The two dissenters to the report believed that it was unreasonable to assign contributory blame to the Amtrak engineer based solely on the premise of the Heritage car lowering its speed limit.